chriskacerguis/codeigniter-restserver/README.md

 ## Contributions

-This project was originally written by the awesome Phil Sturgeon, however his involvment has shifted as he is no longer using it.
+This project was originally written by Phil Sturgeon, however his involvment has shifted as he is no longer using it.
 As of 11/20/2013 further developement and support will be done by Chris Kacerguis.

 Pull Requests are the best way to fix bugs or add features.
 I know loads of you use this, so please